Pecorino denomination

 Terroir

-Utilized Grape Varieties
+Grape Varieties Used

 Production Method

-The Denomination Process
+The Naming Process

-The Pecorino denomination is subject to rigorous controls that ensure the quality and integrity of the wine.
+The Pecorino denomination is subject to rigorous controls that guarantee the quality and integrity of the wine.
 Analytical and organoleptic parameters are established to define the wine's characteristics and ensure compliance with traditional agronomic practices.

 Pecorino in the Context of the Italian Wine Market